-Complement activation by anti-AQP4 antibodies can cause destruction of vital cells in the CNS, leading to demyelination and to the death of neurons, predominantly in the spinal cord and optic nerve.
-Approximately three quarters (73%) of all patients with NMOSD have AQP4 antibodies.
-In patients with anti-AQP4 antibody-positive NMOSD, the body's own immune system can turn against itself to produce antibodies against AQP4, a protein on certain cells in the optic nerves, brain and spinal cord that are critical for the survival of nerve cells.
-The binding of these anti-AQP4 antibodies activates the complement cascade, another part of the immune system.
+Complement activation by anti-AQP4 auto-antibodies can cause destruction of vital cells in the CNS, leading to demyelination and to the death of neurons, predominantly in the spinal cord and optic nerve.
+Approximately three quarters (73%) of all patients with NMOSD have AQP4 auto-antibodies.
+In patients with anti-AQP4 antibody positive NMOSD, the body's own immune system can turn against itself to produce auto-antibodies are applied to the spinal cord and optic nerve.

+auto-antibodies in patients with anti-AQP4 antibody positive NMOSD, the body's own immune system can turn against itself to produce auto-antibodies against AQP4, a protein on certain cells in the eyes, brain and spinal cord that are critical for the survival of nerve cells.
+The binding of these anti-AQP4 auto-antibodies activates the complement cascade, another part of the immune system.